First-Time Felony Charge: What Actually Happens

 Stage 2: Discovery (Weeks 1-8)

 The prosecution must turn over all evidence: police reports, witness statements, lab results, photographs, videos, body camera footage.
 This is called "discovery."
+For a practical walkthrough, read our guide on how to read your discovery.

 This stage is where cases are won or lost.
 Buried in those hundreds of pages are the details that can save you: